ktkyletran/team-builder/README.md

 - Run `node index.js`

 <h1 id="usage">Usage</h1>

-<p>This app must be run in the terminal using the command 'node index.js'</p>
+This app must be run in the terminal using the command `node index.js`

 <h1 id="license">License</h1>
 <p>Team Builder is licensed by MIT</p>